telerik/maui-docs/maui-getting-started.md

 * Telerik_UI_for_Maui_[version]_Preview.nupkg file for Windows and macOS users.

-The Telerik UI for MAUI Nuget Package is availabe in the **Telerik NuGet Server**.
+The Telerik UI for .NET MAUI Nuget Package is available in the **Telerik NuGet Server**.

 ![Telerik UI for MAUI Installation Folder](images/maui-nuget.png)

 ## Register the needed handlers and renderers

-In order to visualize the Telerik UI for MAUI controls you have to register the needed renderers Register the Telerik controls through `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method called inside the `Configure` method of the **Startup.cs** file of your project.
+In order to visualize the Telerik UI for .NET MAUI controls you have to register the needed renderers Register the Telerik controls through `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method called inside the `Configure` method of the **Startup.cs** file of your project.

 1. Add the needed usings inside the `Startup.cs` file: